Dark Higgs Bosons at Colliders: Direct dark Higgs searches

 \subsubsection{\texorpdfstring{$pp \to \scalar\to ZZ/WW/hh/\ell\ell/\ell\nu$}{pp to phi to ZZ or WW or hh or ellellellnu} at ATLAS}

-A search for a heavy Higgs boson decaying into a pair of $Z$, $W$ or Higgs bosons as well as directly into leptons has been published by ATLAS~\cite{ATLAS:2018sbw}.
-The analysis is based on a data sample corresponding to $36.1 \fbinv$ of pp collisions at $\sqrts = 13 \tev$ collected during 2015 and 2016.
+A search for a heavy Higgs boson decaying into a pair of $Z$, $W$, or Higgs bosons as well as directly into leptons has been published by ATLAS~\cite{ATLAS:2018sbw}.
+The analysis makes use of $pp$ collisions at $\sqrts = 13 \tev$ corresponding to a total integrated luminosity of $36.1 \fbinv$.
 To separate the SM background from a potential signal, the invariant final state mass distribution is examined.
 While the signal shape is extracted from Monte Carlo~(MC) simulations, the background shape and normalization are estimated using a mixture of MC simulation and data from dedicated control regions.
 The final result is based on the combination of 12 different final states from the bosonic decay channels as well as the $\ell \nu$ and $\ell \ell$ final states.
+Above about $600 \gev$, this search provides the strongest direct limits over a wide mass range with the best upper bound of $\sin \theta \lesssim 0.2$ at $600 \gev$.